-Craig Woods is a clinical researcher and business developer with over 20 years of experience in conducting human and veterinary clinical trials, regulatory affairs (FDA, USDA), technology licensing, due diligence, and contract negotiations.
-Craig joined the Institute for Future Health in June of 2021.
-In his current capacity, Craig is focused on aligning the resources and expertise of Arizona's public universities with the needs of external partners (hospitals, industry, etc.) to address major infectious disease and biosecurity challenges.
+Craig Woods is a clinical researcher and business developer with over 20 years of experience in human and veterinary clinical trials, regulatory affairs (FDA, USDA), technology licensing, and pharmaceutical development.
+Craig joined the Institute for Future Health in June of 2021 to manage multi-institutional healthcare projects and aligning the resources and expertise of Arizona's public universities with the needs of external partners (hospitals, industry, etc.) with a focus on infectious disease and biosecurity challenges.

-From 2015-2021, Craig served as the Director of Midwestern University's Institute for Healthcare Innovation.
-During this time, Craig directed the clinical research program for University clinics and external community hospitals including human phase II-IV clinical trials, veterinary clinical studies, and translational research projects.
-During this time, Craig served as a clinical investigator on infectious diseases (anti-infectives, SARS-CoV-2) and comparative & translational studies in the areas of envenomation, oncology, neurology, orthopedics, and cardiovascular disease.
+From 2015-2021, Craig was the Director of Midwestern University's Institute for Healthcare Innovation which managed Phase II-III clinical trials at University clinics and external hospitals, as well as veterinary clinical studies at the College of Veterinary Medicine.
+During this time, Craig served as a clinical investigator on infectious diseases (anti-infectives, SARS-CoV-2) and comparative medical studies in the areas of envenomation, oncology, neurology, orthopedics, and cardiovascular disease.

-From 1998-2015, Craig held senior level positions in business development and R&D within the pharmaceutical industry.
-During this time, he was responsible for leading due diligence and licensing negotiations for various pharmaceuticals, biologics, and medical devices.
-Craig also founded several start-up biomedical companies, leading the licensing, development and commercialization of first-in-class medical technologies.
+From 1998-2015, Craig was in the pharmaceutical industry with companies in the US, Mexico, and France focused on business development, regulatory affairs and R&D. During this time, he was responsible for leading due diligence and licensing negotiations for various pharmaceuticals, biologics, and medical devices.
+Craig also founded several start-up biomedical companies, leading the licensing, development and/or commercialization of first-in-class medical technologies.
 Craig's work in comparative ophthalmology and biomaterials led to the development and commercialization of a novel subscleral (suprachoroidal) glaucoma implant for humans.

 From 1995-1998, Craig was in small animal clinical practice in Tucson, AZ and Fountain Hill, AZ, and remains a licensed veterinarian in Arizona.